 - Ask for a can of cola and add 1/3 teaspoon of salt to it.
 It might not taste good, but the sugar in the drink and the added salt will have the same effect as ORS.

 - Make your own ORS with 8 teaspoons of sugar and 1 teaspoon of salt and 1 litre water.
 I have a special spoon for it, which you can buy for a buck at many pharmacies or travel stores.

 Take some ORS every time you go to the bathroom and get rid of some stomach content.
-I think ORS is the best answer to how to get rid of Delhi Belly because it works instantly.
+I think ORS is the best answer to how to cure Delhi Belly because it works instantly.
 I took it also when I explored the Iranian deserts and it worked like a charm for me.
 Now I never travel anywhere without it.

 I did travel when I caught the Delhi Belly in Mongolia and I didn’t drink anything anymore because we didn’t have any clear water in the desert.
 I was dehydrated, parched and I couldn’t walk by myself anymore.
 I had a fever and kept vomiting.